Kyler Edwards

-Kyler Alexander Edwards (born May 3, 1999) is an American professional basketball player for the Motor City Cruise of the NBA G League.
+Kyler Alexander Edwards (born May 3, 1999) is an American professional basketball player who plays guard for Hapoel HaEmek of the Israeli Basketball Premier League.
 He played college basketball for the Texas Tech Red Raiders and the Houston Cougars.

+Early life

+Edwards was born in Arlington, Texas.
+His mother is Lori Alexander, and his father Kelvin Edwards played wide receiver in the NFL for the New Orleans Saints, Dallas Cowboys, and San Francisco 49ers after playing college football at Liberty University.

 High school career

-Edwards began his high school career at Bowie High School.
+Edwards began his high school career at Bowie High School in Arlington.
 He played alongside Cade Cunningham.
-As a junior, he averaged 22.4 points, six rebounds and 3.1 assists per game and was named District 4-6A Offensive Player of the Year.
-For his senior season, Edwards transferred to Findlay Prep to play for coach Rodney Haddix.
-He averaged 16.4 points, 5.2 rebounds and 4.2 assists per game.
+As a junior, he averaged 22.4 points, 6.0 rebounds and 3.1 assists per game and was named District 4-6A Offensive Player of the Year.

+For his senior season, Edwards transferred to Findlay Prep in Henderson, Nevada, to play for coach Rodney Haddix.
+He averaged 16.4 points, 5.2 rebounds, and 4.2 assists per game.
 Considered a three-star recruit, Edwards committed to playing college basketball for Texas Tech over offers from Butler, Georgia Tech, Houston, Iowa State, Kansas State, LSU, Missouri, Nebraska, Oklahoma State, USC and Virginia Tech.